 There are two methods for updating firmware.
+The method used depends on the type of controller being updated.

 Method A: Removable Media Method - The controller firmware is updated by a bootloader, using a microSD card or USB Flash drive (not through the Cscape Firmware Update Wizard).
 To update or change firmware: